hfuss/resume/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. -->

-Software Developer and Site Reliability Engineer with experience in delivering and maintaining cloud-based web / telecommunication services using modern DevOps practices and tooling.
+Software Developer and Site Reliability Engineer (SRE) with experience in delivering and maintaining cloud-native webservices using modern DevOps practices.
 Former Research Assistant applying High Performance Computing (HPC) and Machine Learning (ML) for simulations / analytics.

-Interpersonal, innovative, and strategic.
 Enjoys providing the prototypes, technical glue, and planned work for teams to succeed.
 Passionate in using Kubernetes and open-source technologies to efficiently build and intelligently operate software applications.

-## Skills

- - **Programming**: Golang, Java, Typescript
- - **Frameworks**: Operator SDK, Spring Boot
- - **Scripting**: Bash, Python
- - **Provisioning**: Helm, Ansible, Terraform, AWS CloudFormation
- - **Packaging**: Docker, Maven, make, Packer
- - **CI/CD**: GitHub Actions, ArgoCD, Jenkins on OpenShift
- - **Cloud**: OpenShift / Kubernetes, AWS EC2, oVirt
- - **Observability**: DataDog, Elastic Stack, Prometheus
- - **Datastores**: OpenLDAP, MariaDB, Kafka, Redis, Elasticsearch, etcd
- - **Operating Systems**: CentOS, Ubuntu
- - **Agile**: Kanban, Scrum

 ## Experience